The online product sourcing landscape has changed. B2B consumers are no longer satisfied with data buried in catalogs and PDFs.

 Reaching the right audience makes all the difference in increasing sales, but buyers will seek out different kinds of content depending on where they are in the buying cycle.
 While some engineers look for quick and informative videos, others prefer reading full guides.
 Offering varied types of content allow your business to potentially connect and develop stronger relationships with customers.

 However, being in front of the right audience isn't the only important aspect to think about in today's world.
-All consumers are familiar with the breadth and depth of digitized product information available through online retailers like Amazon.
+All consumers are familiar with the breadth and depth of digitized product information through online retailers like Amazon.
 And B2B buyers are consumers, too: the new B2B audience expects instant, 24/7 access to the specifications and details they need to find complex industrial products.

 Content on your website at a minimum should include: